mendix/docs/content/refguide/mx-assist-performance-bot.md

 To auto-fix the issue, follow the steps below:

-1. Right-click the message line in the pane and select **View MxAssist Performance Recommendation** in the drop-down menu or click on the associated on-canvas indicatorto open the recommendation.
+1. Right-click the message line in the pane and select **View MxAssist Performance Recommendation** in the drop-down menu or click the corresponding on-canvas indicator to open the recommendation.

 2. In the **MxAssist Performance Recommendation** pop-up window, click the available action button, for example, **Fix**: